shachi2511/Shrinx/README.md

 3. **GUI Not Starting**: Make sure tkinter is installed (usually comes with Python)
 4. **Module Import Errors**: Install all dependencies: `pip install -r requirements.txt`

-### System Requirements

-- **Python**: 3.6 or higher
-- **Memory**: 4GB RAM minimum for processing large PDFs
-- **Storage**: Varies based on PDF size and generated content
-- **Internet**: Required for AI content generation

-## Contributing

-This is an educational project.
-Contributions welcome for:
-- Bug fixes and improvements
-- New study format implementations
-- GUI enhancements
-- Additional PDF processing capabilities

 ## License